 3 days: Monday, Tuesday, and Wednesday, October 23, 24, & 25, 2023

 The class explores learning styles, models and motivation.
 Each participant completes a 360-degree professional evaluation with their peers (professional and personal) to add to their toolkit.
 The class works with coaches on personal and professional leadership goals, which incorporate their new understanding.

 2 days: Monday and Tuesday, December 4 & 5, 2023

 The class clarifies personal and organizational core values as well as leadership practices and models that further equity across difference.
 Exploring embedded social narratives, and systems of oppression, this session supports participants’ continued reflection on equity, equality and leadership practices.
 This session continues to build upon sessions one and two.

 Systems and Organizational Change Leadership

-The class explores systems theory, with specific application to systems in Vermont, such as health care, energy, and town and local government.
-Participants will work with Vermont leaders to discuss their experience and models for creating organizational change.
+The class explores systems theory and access to power and privilege within leadership dynamics with specific application to systems here in Vermont, such as health care, food systems and environmental systems.
+Participants will work with Vermont leaders to discuss their experience and models for creating systems and organizational change.